khilscher/AzureBatch_CLI/README.md

 1. To obtain the SUBNET_ID, browse to https://resources.azure.com/ and perform the following: Click Subscriptions->your subscription where you are running Azure Batch->resourceGroups->select the resource group containing the VNET->Providers->Microsoft.Network->virtualNetworks->subnets->select the subnet (sometimes called ‘default’) and copy the contents of “id” into the SUBNET_ID.
 It should resemble something like: `/subscriptions/388994e7-efd5-43cc-a103-71e9071ea717/resourceGroups/CentOS/providers/Microsoft.Network/virtualNetworks/CentOS-vnet/subnets/default`
 1. You will also have to adjust the IP of the NFS server in STARTUP_CMDS and add any other startup commands, separated by a `;`
 1. Also with NFS there are lots of tuning options.
 I recommend playing with the NFS options to optimize file read/write performance.
-1. Not all the commands arguments (e.g. autoUser, elevationLevel) we need are supported in the current version of Azure CLI.
+1. Not all the commands arguments (e.g. autoUser, elevationLevel) we need are supported in the current version of Azure CLI (2.0.6).
 So in a few spots I've resorted to sending Json to the Batch API.
-This should be resolved with the integration of the next release of the Azure Batck Python SDK (3.0) into the Azure CLI.
+This should be resolved with the integration of the next release of the Azure Batch Python SDK (3.0) into the Azure CLI.